 The fuel system should be primed after replacing the fuel filter or running the genset out of fuel.
-To prime the fuel system hold the control switch down in its Stop position for at least 1 minute.
+To prime the fuel system hold the control switch down in its Stop position for at least 1 minute (starts in 2 seconds).